Artist

 How much does Justin Timberlake make in a year?

-Justin Timberlake is modeled at $4.4M-$14M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Justin Timberlake is estimated at $4.4M-$14M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Justin Timberlake still make money?